torvalds/linux/Documentation/admin-guide/bcache.rst

 D) Recovering data without bcache:

-If bcache is not available in the kernel, a filesystem on the backing device is still available at an 8KiB offset.
+If bcache is yest available in the kernel, a filesystem on the backing device is still available at an 8KiB offset.
 So either via a loopdev of the backing device created with --offset 8K, or any value defined by --data-offset when you originally formatted bcache with `make-bcache`.